nolanschan/nolanschan.github.io/projects/quadcopter/index.markdown

 Our goal was to use commercially-available parts to build a quadcopter which would be capable of self-stabilization.
 We chose to use an Arduino UNO as our flight controller since it was something we all had worked with before in some way, shape, or form.

-- test
-  - list
-- here

-  test
-  list
-  here

-- one
-  - more
-  - list

 ## Index ##

 [Summary / tl;dr](#summary--tldr) <br>